Afghanistan: Pakistan braces for more 'Islamization' after Taliban victory | DW | 16.09.2021

 "I think they have the power to pressure Prime Minister Imran Khan's government into passing retrogressive laws," she added.

-Khan's center-right government is already facing criticism for cozying up to religious extremists and introducing regressive laws in parliament.
+Khan's center-right government is already facing criticism for cozying up to religious extremists and introducing regressive legislation in parliament.

 Khan, who has long supported the Taliban, has been severely criticized for his "misogynistic" views.
 In June, he faced backlash following comments that appear to put the blame for sexual abuse on women.

-"If a woman is wearing very few clothes, it will have an impact on the men, unless they are robots," Khan said during an interview for documentary-news series Axios, aired by US broadcaster HBO.
+"If a woman is wearing very few clothes, it will have an impact on the men, unless they are robots," Khan said during an interview for news website Axios, aired by US broadcaster HBO.
 He proceeded to say that this was "common sense."

 "The civil society is opposing the 'Talibanization' of Pakistan, but unfortunately the state is supporting them.
 It could result in increased suppression of journalists and NGOs," Asad Butt, vice chairman of the Human Rights Commission of Pakistan, told DW.